 POS systems that include virtual terminal functionality give you the flexibility to accept payments away from your physical POS.
-Clover POS, for example, gives you access to your virtual terminal functionality right in the Clover Web Dashboard from a PC, smartphone, or tablet.
+Clover Virtual Terminal functionality, for example, is accessible right in the Clover Web Dashboard from a PC, smartphone, or tablet.
 You can process payments and refunds anywhere, anytime.
 The PCI-compliant virtual terminal securely stores repeat customer information for faster, safer transactions.
 You can also leverage collected contact information to engage with your customers through email and direct marketing.

 The most common use of a gateway is to accept payments for goods and services online; however, in today’s payments landscape, gateway technology has expanded to create a seamless buying experience across all sales channels and devices.
 In addition to eCommerce transactions, a gateway can also be used to integrate payments with your accounting or CRM software or process transactions on a virtual terminal, a point-of-sale system, or a mobile device.

 Whether or not you use a virtual terminal as your primary credit card acceptance method, it’s always a good idea to supplement your options for settling payment.
 You never know how business might shift, or the economy may change, and you may need to pivot rapidly to accept CNP payments over the phone or via mail.

 Many merchant account providers may include a virtual terminal as part of their basic plan.
 Consider your needs to find the most efficient and cost-effective option for your business.